The Museum of Contemporary Tibetan Art is accessible to anyone who is curious of Tibet its history and present.

 Informational accessibility:

 Information is written in an accessible way.
 It is readable and available through different channels.
-For example, the Audio Tour offered at the Museum.
+For example, the Museum offers optional Audio Tour.

 Social accessibility: